vladyslavnUA/INT-1.3-AND-INT-2.3-Spring-Intensive/README.md

 **Note:**

 - The Public Speaking class is being offered in two different sections.
-Please only attend *one section*
+Please only attend the *one section* that is assigned to you
 - Please check the College Calendar for office hour times